 Ron Johnson did not last long at Penney’s.
 He was fired in 2013 after JCPenney experienced what is believed by some to be the worst quarter in retail history for any store, ever. http://www.businessinsider.com/jc-penney-worst-quarter-in-retail-history-2013-2

 The problems remain, though, and in the news this week is that sadly, JCPenney will be closing an additional 140 stores across America. https://www.washingtonpost.com/news/business/wp/2017/02/24/j-c-penney-to-close-up-to-140-stores/?utm_term=.4de1cd337f8e There are many who would point the finger at the Internet or at the misguided tenure of Ron Johnson as the reason why.
 But we could forgive Ron Johnson, that was a temporary lapse of reason.
 And as for the Internet, you can walk into any Walmart or Costco or Home Depot in America and they’re packed.
 At 9 o’clock on a Sunday night you have to wait in line at Home Depot.
 People still shop IRL, they don’t buy everything online, and what’s more, they don’t WANT to buy everything online.
 Who doesn’t have things that they need constantly and immediately that they don’t want to wait a week for?
 Who doesn’t like trying on a fitted skirt or pants in a dressing room before paying good money to buy them?
 What girl doesn’t like to occasionally get her hair done on Saturday afternoon and run out and buy a cute dress to go out that night?
+I mean, Will straightening ever go out of fashion?
+I don’t think so!
 Who wants to order something big like a TV or a mattress online and pay an exorbitant shipping rate?
 This tale of horrible Internetz forcing old school retailers out of business doesn’t completely add up to me.

 I believe the problems faced by JCPenny – and Sears and Macy’s too, for that matter, they’re also in huge trouble – are in part because in their mad rush to hopefully get the money of the rich, they’ve stopped serving the needs of their actual customers.
 Boring, plain, old, Lower Middle Class America.
 That’s who shopped at Penney’s 50 years ago and that’s who should be shopping at Penney’s today.
 It’s a huge demographic and they are the exact people few are trying to appeal to right now (well, maybe Trump).
 In fact, their business is being completely taken for granted while these stores try to compete for the Upper Middle Class dollar.